 D&L Trail - Biking

-Pocono Biking is conveniently located in downtown Jim Thorpe and offers a shuttle schedule plus special excursions like the Bike Train.
-Located just outside of town, Whitewater Rafting Adventures in Nesquehoning and Adventure Center at Whitewater Challengers in Weatherly have plenty of parking and easy access to the park's trails.
-Give e-bikes a try with a rental from Bronson EBikes & Trikes in Lehighton, located right off the trail.
-For a downhill course, plan to travel south along the D&L; there is a 2% uphill grade as you travel north.
+Pocono Biking is conveniently located in downtown Jim Thorpe and offers rentals and a shuttle schedule.
+Located just outside of town, Whitewater Rafting Adventures in Nesquehoning and Adventure Center at Whitewater Challengers in Weatherly have plenty of parking and bike rentals with easy access to the rail trail.
+Give e-bikes a try with a rental from Bronson EBikes & Trikes in Lehighton, located right off the D&L Trail.
+For a downhill course, plan to travel south; there is a 2% uphill grade as you travel north.

 Pocono Biking